electrikmilk/cherrilang.org/language/copy-paste.md

 # Pasteables

 {: .warning }
-Strong caution against the misuse of this syntax.
-Make sure you understand how pasting the copied actions will affect your resulting Shortcut.
+Strong caution against the misuse of this syntax, such as long chains of pastables pasting other pastables.

 Cherri has a built-in pre-processing mechanism for copy-pasting commonly used sets of actions.